croct-tech/plug-js/docs/events.md

 # Events

 Events tell the story of what happened during a user's journey.
-Besides helping understand how a user interacts with your application, these events also provide data to enrich the evaluation context and refine the models that continuously improve user experience.
+They represent facts of information about something that has happened in the past.
+Besides helping understand how a user interacts with your application, events also provide data to enrich the evaluation context and refine the models that continuously improve user experience.

 The SDK tracks most of the general-purpose events automatically for you.
 All other events depend on your use case, so it is up to you to decide which events make sense for your application.